 For the past two decades and in the foreseeable future, the key educational transitions among American youth have occurred and will occur during middle to late adolescence.
-These include, but are not limited to, high school dropout or completion and entry into colleges, universities, or other postsecondary schools.
-These transitions are a key to the quality and productivity of the future work force because they are the main points at which youth now leave the educational system for work,. military service, family formation--and in some cases street or prison life.
-For the past several years, public attention in the United States has focused mainly on the first of these transitions--high school dropout--but the transition from high school completion to whatever may follow is and will be the most important decision point in the American educational system.
-High school completion is the single point at which the most Americans leave schooling.1 It is the point at which the largest share of the cost of schooling shifts from public to private hands--even though there is massive public funding for postsecondary schooling.
+These transitions include, but are not limited to, high school dropout or completion and entry into colleges, universities, or other postsecondary schools.
+They are a key to the quality and productivity of the future work force because they are the main points at which youth now leave the educational system for work, military service, family formation-and in some cases street or prison life.
+For the past several years, public attention in the United States has focused mainly on the first of these transitions-high school dropout-but the transition from high school completion to whatever may follow is and will be the most important decision point in the American educational system.
+High school completion is the single point at which the most Americans leave schooling.
+It is the point at which the largest share of the cost of schooling shifts from public to private hands-even though there is massive public funding for postsecondary schooling.
 It is the point that determines access to the kinds of jobs that are and will be most in demand in the American economy of the twenty-first century.

-Wage differentials are growing between the college educated and persons with some college or a high school diploma or who are high school dropouts (Murphy and Welch 1989).
-For example, figures 1 and 2 show trends since the 1960s in the earnings of black and white male high school graduates and in the earnings of high school graduates relative to men with other levels of completed schooling.
-After increasing from the middle 1960s to the middle 1970s, the real earnings of male high school graduates declined through the middle 1980s.
+Wage differentials are growing between the college educated and persons with some college or a high school diploma or who are high school dropouts.2 After increasing from the middle 1960s to the middle 1970s, the real earnings of male high school graduates declined through the middle 1980s.
 The earnings of high school dropouts relative to high school graduates also declined.
 After the middle 1970s, the relative earnings of men with college experience took off.
-Those for college graduates rose most rapidly, from about 20 percent more than the earnings of high school graduates to 40 or 50 percent more than the earnings of high school graduates.
-There is every reason to believe that these differentials are a valid reflection of the growing demand for a highly educated work force, that they will continue (Bishop and Carter 1990), and that they provide sound and compelling evidence of the need to monitor and foster the transition from school to the labor market.
+Those for college graduates rose most rapidly, from about 20 percent more than the earnings of high school graduates to 40 or 50 percent more than the earnings of high school graduates.3 There is every reason to believe that these differentials are a valid reflection of the growing demand for a highly educated work force, that they will continue,4 and that they provide sound and compelling evidence of the need to monitor and foster the transition from school to the labor market.

 What do we know about transitions out of high school in the United States?
 How do we know it?
 Do we know enough?
 And how can we learn more?
 I will begin with a brief overview of federal data sources and programs.
-Then, I will outline recent trends in adolescent educational transitions, focusing on differences in these transitions among racial and ethnic groups.2 While I might have chosen some other set of differentials for special attention--for example, gender or income differences--I think that racial and ethnic differences are of particular importance, both because of their obvious relevance to issues of equity and equality of opportunity, and because of their implications for the future American economy.
+Then I will outline recent trends in adolescent educational transitions, focusing on differences in these transitions among racial and ethnic groups.
+While I might have chosen some other set of differentials for special attention-for example, gender or income differences-I think that racial and ethnic differences are of particular importance, both because of their obvious relevance to issues of equity and equality of opportunity, and because of their implications for the future American economy.
 The demographer's stock in trade is the explanation of differences by population composition.
-If minorities are less successful in educational transitions than majority whites--or even if improvements in the status of minorities occur slowly--the growing share of minorities in the American population will itself reduce the educational quality of the future work force.
+If minorities are less successful in educational transitions than majority whites-or even if improvements in the status of minorities occur slowly-the growing share of minorities in the American population will itself reduce the educational quality of the future work force.5